 A wide variety of Salmonella serovars have been identified in feeding stuffs.
-Serovars commonly isolated from animal feed are S. Typhimurium, S. Montevideo, S. Hadar and S. Tennessee.
 Surveillance performed by European Member States shows that the occurrence of S. Typhimurium and S. Enteritidis in feeding stuffs was low and mainly other Salmonella serovars were detected.
-More specifically, S. Enteritidis accounted for 6.2% and S. Typhimurium accounted only for 4.1% of the Salmonella isolated from compound feed for poultry in the EU.
-S. Senftenberg (11.6%) was detected more frequently from poultry feed than these two serovars together.
-In compound feed for pigs, S. Agona, S. Livingstone, S. Senftenberg and S. Anatum were the most commonly detected serovars.
-Among compound feed for cattle, S. Senftenberg, S. Agona, S. Surrey and S. Ohio were the predominant serovars (EFSA 2010a).
+S. Enteritidis accounted for 6.2% and S. Typhimurium accounted for 4.1% of the Salmonella isolated from compound feed for poultry in the EU.
+S. Senftenberg (11.6%), S. Hadar (5.5%), S. Tennessee (4.1%) and S. Havana (4.1.%) was also some of the more frequent serovars found in poultry feed.
+In compound feed for pigs, S. Agona, S. Livingstone, S. Senftenberg and S. Agona, S. Surrey and S. Ohio were the predominant serovars (EFSA 2010a).